jeevabalaji/diab-pred/README.md

 ## Installation

-- Clone this repository and unzip it. https://github.com/Elangovan0101/Diabetes-prediction-.git
 - After downloading, navigate to the flask directory.
 - Begin a new virtual environment with Python 3 and activate it.
 - Install the required packages using `pip install -r requirements.txt`.